akka/akka-projection/docs/src/main/paradox/durable-state.md

 ## SourceProvider for changesBySlices

 A @apidoc[SourceProvider] defines the source of the envelopes that the `Projection` will process.
-A `SourceProvider` for the `changesBySlices` query can be defined with the @apidoc[DurableStateStoreProvider$] like this:
+A `SourceProvider` for the `changesBySlices` query can be defined with the @apidoc[DurableStateStoreProvider] like this:

 Scala
 :  @@snip [DurableStateStoreDocExample.scala](/examples/src/test/scala/docs/state/DurableStateStoreDocExample.scala) { #changesBySlicesSourceProvider }